Sen. Menendez stalls Issa nomination over fake ID flap from youth

 EXCLUSIVE: Former GOP Rep. Darrell Issa’s confirmation hearing for a top trade position in the Trump administration was indefinitely delayed Thursday after Senate Foreign Relations Committee Ranking Member Bob Menendez insisted on the release of an FBI background file that sources say shows Issa used a fake ID when he was 17.

-Issa, colorful former chairman of the House Oversight Committee was nominated a year ago to be director of the U.S. Trade and Development Agency.
+Issa, the colorful former chairman of the House Oversight Committee, was nominated a year ago to be director of the U.S. Trade and Development Agency.
 With the confirmation process at a crawl, he's already signaled he's ready to move on, creating an exploratory committee for a potential run against embattled Rep. Duncan Hunter, R-Calif.

 ISSA LAUNCHES EXPLORATORY COMMITTEE